kevintupper/data-insights/README.md

 Data storage options  (5)

 - SQL Server Family

 - Cosmos DB

 - SQL Data Warehouse (Synapse Dedicated Pool)

-- Data Lake  (UNSTRUCTURED DATA OR DATA YOU ARE NOT SURE HOW YOU WANT TO USE YET)

 Synapse and Power BI - End-to-end Analytics (5)